-An Advanced Technical Certificate may be earned at this point
+An Advanced Technical Certificate may be earned at this point An AAS Degree may be earned at this point.

 Industrial Maintenance Technology program offers a Technical Certificate, Advanced Technical Certificate and an Associate of Applied Science (AAS) degree option that provide individuals with the basic concepts necessary to install, operate, maintain and repair electrical, mechanical and automated systems and equipment in automation, controls and industrial maintenance positions.
 Students receive instruction in safety, fundamentals of industrial electricity, mechanical drive systems, programmable logic controllers (PLCs), robotics, fluid power, motor controls and process control systems.